kjwilder/lightsout/strategy.md

 lights that remained off and turn off the two lights that were turned on.
 The second row of **N** is the only row besides the top row that can change the top row lights, and the only top-row button a button in the second row can change is the button directly above it.
-These two facts completely determine the second row: If the top row of a null template leaves a light off, the button below it must be off in the template in order not to turn the light above it on.
+These two facts completely determine what the second row must be.
+If the top row of a null template leaves a light off, the button below that light must be off in the template in order not to turn the light above it on.
 Similarly, if the top row of a null template turns a light on, the button below it must by on in the template in order to turn the light above it off.

 It follows that the top two rows of **N** must be:
 ```